 Now that PacketFence is properly configured to receive information from Nexpose, we can configure it to perform some actions on the alerts it receives.
-In the PacketFence GUI, go to Configuration \rightarrow Compliance \rightarrow Violations and create a new violation.
+In the PacketFence GUI, go to Configuration \rightarrow Compliance \rightarrow Security Events and create a new security event.